-The benefits of a blueberry protein powder smoothie include high antioxidant content, energy replenishment, and aiding workout recovery.
+The benefits of this particular smoothie include high antioxidant content, energy replenishment, and aiding workout recovery.

 Blueberries are a low-sugar fruit which makes them a great ingredient in healthy smoothies.
 If you’re trying to lose weight, then a low-sugar approach is likely to help.

 - Blueberries – an excellent source of antioxidants with USDA research showing that blueberries have the highest capacity for destroying free radicals among 60 fruit and veg tested.

 - Banana – replenishes energy and electrolytes, as well as providing fibre and vitamin C.